 Advice and support are available for everyone involved in such situations - whatever the circumstances, you are not on your own.

 If you have been accused of something, no assumptions or decisions will be made until the issue has been investigated and both parties have had a fair opportunity to give their side of events.
 Occasionally, measures might need to be taken to limit interactions between individuals or the University based on assessed risks.
-This does not imply any guilt and is simply to allow an investigation to take place.
+This does not imply any guilt and is implemented to allow an investigation to take place.
 Where possible, concerns are dealt with informally in the first instance.

 - Is your understanding of the University’s Dignity at Work and Equality, Diversity and Inclusion policies and principles up to date?